josh-flori/Vanilla-Neural-Nets/README.md

 # Network 1

 ## Batch 1
-Batch 1 tested a learning rate of .05 at 100,000 iterations on 9 different networks with the following number of hidden layers and units per layer:
+*Batch Settings: Batch 1 tested a learning rate of .05 at 100,000 iterations on 9 different networks with the following number of hidden layers and units per layer:

 [5,5,5,5,5], [5,5,5,5], [5,5,5], [5,5], [10,5], [50,5], [50,10], [5,50], [50,50]